dis-sg/dis-sg.github.io/_posts/2025-12-26-new-government-brand-identities-2025-pt-1.md

 <br>

-Stay tuned for <a href="https://www.designinsingapore.com/new-government-brand-identities-2025-pt-2/" target="_blank">Part 2</a>, where we look at more government identities unveiled this year.
+Continue with <a href="https://www.designinsingapore.com/new-government-brand-identities-2025-pt-2/" target="_blank">Part 2</a> of this series, where we look at more government identities unveiled this year.

 <strong><sub>—</sub>><sub></sub>><sup>—</sup></strong>